 It’s been a long cold winter, with local farmers working hard to have fresh greens, meats, baked goods, jams, crafts, potted plants of herbs and flowers and vegetables, and other agricultural products available for purchase.
 2015 will be an exciting year at the Market, showcasing the diversity of agricultural products and talents in our area.

-To celebrate spring at the May 8th opening, a special seed display, staffed by Cynthia Taylor of Grayson LandCare, will free milkweed seeds, Asclepias syriaca, for you to take home and plant.
+To celebrate spring at the May 8th opening, a special seed display, staffed by Cynthia Taylor of Grayson LandCare, will have free milkweed seeds, Asclepias syriaca, for you to take home and plant.
 Milkweed is the favored food of the Monarch butterfly, and LandCare is highlighting pollinator plants this year.

 Additionally, that day, the Market will have seed displays, a demonstration on how to save your own tomato seeds, and free seeds of flowers and vegetables for kids to plant at the Market.
 If you have free seeds to share, you are welcome to bring them along for others to use.